 - World Maritime University (General representation)

-All IAMU members recognize the significance of maritime education and training and note that:
+All members of IAMU also recognize the significance of maritime education and training and note that:

-2.It is only feasible to secure, and to preserve highly qualified human resources in the maritime industries through effective education and training; and
+- it is only feasible to secure and to preserve highly qualified human resources in the maritime industries through effective education and training; and